 At the DBU member congregation at the end of April 2018 in Germany, Munisha, who was invited officially by the DBU council to teach on Safeguarding, introduced herself as a Safeguarding Officer of Triratna, while in fact she spoke more from the perspective of a PR spokesperson of the Triratna Buddhist Order (TBO).
-She basically whitewashed the history of the TBO, making the audience at one point even laugh about the victims whom she called “lovers”.
-The audience laughed when Munisha presented in a slide the record that Sangharakshita had 1.41 “lovers per year”.
-The pain of those whose faith and openness, whose spiritual quest has been betrayed must exist in another world – far far away or somewhere in this number 1.41.
+She basically whitewashed the history of the TBO, making the audience at one point even laugh about the victims whom she called “partners” or “ex-partners”.
+The audience laughed when Munisha mentioned the number “1.41” in a powerpoint slide titled “What are the facts?” with the bullet point “After he founded Triratna/FWBO he had 24 partners in 17 years (1.41 per year) 1970s-80s.”
+The pain of those whose faith and openness, whose spiritual quest has been betrayed must exist in another world – far far away or somewhere in this number “1.41”.
 Munisha used a language that not only sought to normalise abuse but to deflect the audience’s attention from it.

 According to Munisha’s own website, “from 1998 to 2015 she worked for The Clear Vision Trust, a Buddhist charity in Manchester, first as education officer and later as director.
 Since 2013 she has worked as Communications and Liaison Officer for the Triratna Buddhist Order in Europe.”